mkhaled87/scots-ready/readme.md

 For installing and running SCOTS on Windows, please refer to the [Windows installation help file](/installation_notes_windows.txt).

+## Quick Start

+Now, we test scots with one of the provided examples.
+Navigate, build and run the hscc16/vehicle1 example:

+    $ cd examples/hscc16/vehicle1
+    $ make
+    $ ./vehicle1

 ## Directory structure

 - **./bdd/**: